Homotopy Posets, Postnikov Towers, and Hypercompletions of $\infty$-Categories: Truncation and connectivity in higher category theory

+\begin{proof} We proceed by induction on $n \geq 0.$ The induction start $n=0$ is \cref{postlem}.
 We assume the statement hold for $n$ and let $X$ be an $n+1$-category.
 By \cref{postlem} the $n+1$-category $X$ is weakly 0-directed.
 So it remains to see that all morphism $\infty$-categories of $X$ are weakly $n$-directed.
 This follows from the induction hypothesis since all morphism $\infty$-categories of $X$ are $n$-categories. \end{proof}

 \begin{theorem} Every weakly directed $\infty$-category is Postnikov complete.

 \end{theorem}

 \begin{proof}